 Accordingly, I calculate almost 1.7% of American children and their families face the challenges of ASD.
 If (and only if) the trend of a ten-fold increase over 40 years continues, then by 2060, 17% of America’s children would be diagnosed with ASD.

 Between about 15 months old & age 3, we noticed idiosyncratic behaviors in our child, but it was not until we obtained a diagnosis that we officially felt the infamous emotional mix of relief and weight.
 Relief came in the form of having an objective diagnosis—a name to call it & knowing therapies were available.
-We were able to look back and see very slight indicators from birth, like wrist rolling, seldom crying, difficult / slow bowel, not smiling and laughing readily as an infant, not recognizing / responding to being called by name as a young toddler, and then, language & expression regression, dissociative / social isolation behavior, sensory fixations, and seeming inability to potty train.
+We were able to look back and see very slight indicators from birth, like wrist rolling, very seldom crying, difficult / slow bowel, not smiling and laughing readily as an infant, not recognizing / responding to being called by name as a young toddler; and then, language & expression regression, dissociative / social isolation behavior, sensory fixations and tics, scripting, unexplainable & inconsolable meltdowns, little to no reaction to injury, and seeming inability to potty train.
 The emotional & psychological weight came, when we realized “this” was not temporary; it was our “new normal” for life, and the little boy we watched develop in mostly neurotypical ways from day 1 to about 16 months old is—in all recognizable ways—gone.
 It’s almost like a death of sorts.

 These challenges beg spiritual questions, like ‘why would God answer our years-long prayer for a child by giving us one that seemed perfectly “normal,” but then regressively spiraled into ever increasing evidences of a lifelong condition?’
 The fundamentalist Christianity, in which I was raised, might try to tell me the horrid lies I overheard them tell others.
 For example, “this is because you were not / are not walking with God.”
-Not only is that nonsense pure evil, but Jesus denounced it, when he addressed those, who witnessed Jesus healing the man who was born blind.
-Those fundamentalists are worse than Job’s friends!
+Not only is that nonsense & pure evil, but Jesus denounced it, when he addressed those who witnessed Jesus healing the man, who was born blind.
+Fundamentalists are worse than Job’s friends!

-Others might encourage me to pray for yet another miracle of healing.
-While that isn’t an altogether wrong idea; and while I do believe God can work miracles, I also believe that miracle seeking can be a dangerous road, especially if someone is trying to get out of or alter the supposed miraculous situation which God handed them as a result of prayer.
+Some might encourage me to pray for yet another miracle of healing.
+While that isn’t an altogether wrong idea; and while I do believe God can work miracles, I also believe that miracle seeking can be a dangerous road, especially if someone is trying to get out of or alter the supposed miraculous situation, which God handed them as a result of prayer.
 To be plain, we prayed for a child… for years!
 After God gave a child, will we now pray for God to remove or alter the condition of what God gave?
 Is that how Christians live out “thy kingdom come; thy will be done?”
-No, that is altogether perverse.
+No, that kind of “holy escapism” is altogether perverse.
 The answer is to love what God gives, and we love our child.

 When I think on the child God has granted us, no matter how neurologically non-typical that life may be, I recognize that I am still on a journey of Faith—one that focuses more outward than inward, more on others rather than on my “self.”